SajjadAli54/interview_questions/Solutions/Counting_Valley/README.md

 # Counting Valley

 An avid hiker keeps meticulous records of their hikes.
-During the last hike that took exactly steps steps, for every step it was noted if it was an uphill U, or a downhill, D step.
-Hikes always start and end at sea level, and each step up or down represents a 1 unit change in altitude.
+During the last hike that took exactly <b> steps </b>
+steps, for every step it was noted if it was an uphill <b> U </b>, or a downhill, <b> D </b> step.
+Hikes always start and end at sea level, and each step up or down represents a <b> 1 </b> unit change in altitude.
 We define the following terms:

 - A mountain is a sequence of consecutive steps above sea level, starting with a step up